mnot/I-D/rfc5988bis/draft.md

 unregistered short links to be errors, but rather relation types with a local scope (i.e., their meaning is specific and perhaps private to that document).

-HTML also defines several attributes on links that can be see as target attributes, including "media", "hreflang", "type" and "sizes".
+HTML also defines several attributes on links that can be seen as target attributes, including "media", "hreflang", "type" and "sizes".

 Finally, the HTML specification gives a special meaning when the "alternate" and "stylesheet"